- Download our Moving to Amsterdam Guide (PDF)

 Cost of education and schools in Amsterdam

-The government subsidies local Dutch schools, making them mostly free, apart from small yearly contributions towards school trips or activities.
-While most of these schools teach in Dutch, you can usually find a bilingual public school that teaches an international curriculum in Amsterdam.
+The government subsidises local Dutch schools, making them mostly free, apart from small yearly contributions towards school trips or activities.
+While most of these schools teach in Dutch, you can usually find a public school in Amsterdam that teaches an international curriculum.
+Bilingual public schools combine Dutch and English instruction, helping children settle into Dutch culture while maintaining English fluency.

 Cost of healthcare in Amsterdam

 Healthcare in Amsterdam is of a high standard, but health insurance is mandatory for anyone living in the Netherlands.
-Insurance premiums, while regulated by the government, can be expensive and vary depending on the level of coverage chosen.
+Regulated by the government, insurance premiums still vary depending on the coverage level you choose.

 Cost of living in Amsterdam chart